akopachov/sveltab/README.md

 Key concepts and decisions behind SvelTab:

-1. No ads, no trackers, no analytics, no data-mining or simillar things
+1. No ads, no trackers, no analytics, no data-mining or similar things
 2. Preference to open-sourced privacy-oriented 3rd party services
 3. Load time should be low, overall performance should be high
 4. No polyfills to support obsolete browsers, targeting latest & greatest browsers only